igvteam/igv-docs/igv-docs/docs/UserGuide/tracks/annotations.md

 # Display options

 There are three different **display modes** for viewing genome annotation tracks.
-These allow you to display overlapping features, such as different transcripts of a gene, on one line or multiple lines
+These allow you to display overlapping features, such as different transcripts of a gene, on one line or multiple lines.

 To change the display mode, right-click on the track and select one of the options: